nyrobert/php-ping/README.md

 # PHP ping

-PHP native implementation of ICMP-based ping
+PHP native implementation of ICMP ping utility.
+No external applications are called to ping the remote host; everything is implemented using PHP's socket functions.

 ## Requirements